awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2021-miaod-eng.md

 ### **Active Learning**

 If you look up the term Active Learning on the internet, you would find several definitions, which are divided into two main categories: Human Active Learning and AI Active Learning.
 The former is basically a learning method where students are given more responsibility for their own learning journeys.
 They are encouraged to discuss with other students and dig deeper to find the solutions for the problems they stumble upon along the way [\[humanactivelearn\]][humanactive1].
-For example, here at KAIST, for each courses, instead of having a sylabus filled with only lectures, we are given time to work on projects, individual case studies that would actually help us fill our own knowledge gaps.
+For example, here at KAIST, for each course, instead of having a sylabus filled with only lectures, we are given time to work on projects, individual case studies that would actually help us fill our own knowledge gaps.
 So, the point of Active Learning is that the learners have to be actively seeking what to learn.

 In the context of Artifical Intelligent, the above-mentioned definition still holds.
 Here, instead of making the models learn all the available data samples, some of which may be not very useful, we can let the models themselves decide what to learn.
 This would actually save a lot of resources \(e.g., time and computation units\), while better improve the performances of our models.